Vujas-Eteph/READMem/README.md

 ### News:

-Np best poster award... but got in the honorable mentions ! 🔥
+- Our poster was mentioned during the honorable mentions! 😄

 ### 📊 Some Quantitative Results